Raciti/Fine-Prepro/README.md

 The input (`--inputs`) can be:
-* a path to nii.gz imaga
+* a path to nii.gz image

 ```
 ./path/to/.nii.gz